FAQs

 What resources are available for area businesses?

 The City of Edina values its businesses and is committed to supporting them throughout the project.
 An online landing page through Mailchimp has been set up for businesses to view communication options and sign up for business-specific emails at EdinaMN.gov/Highway100-Business.
-Resources to help businesses communicate changes to employees and customers (signs and social media graphics) have been added to this page in the Documents section.

 How can I stay informed about the project?